everyleaf/hotwire_ja/turbo/handbook/streams.md

 <summary>原文</summary>

 Of all the techniques that are included with Turbo, it's with Turbo Streams you'll see the biggest advantage from close integration with your backend framework.
 As part of the official Hotwire suite, we've created a reference implementation for what such an integration can look like in the <a href="https://github.com/hotwired/turbo-rails">turbo-rails gem</a>.
 This gem relies on the built-in support for both WebSockets and asynchronous rendering present in Rails through the Action Cable and Active Job frameworks, respectively.
 Using the <a href="https://github.com/hotwired/turbo-rails/blob/main/app/models/concerns/turbo/broadcastable.rb">Broadcastable</a> concern mixed into Active Record, you can trigger WebSocket updates directly from your domain model.
-And using the <a href="https://github.com/hotwired/turbo-rails/blob/main/app/models/turbo/streams/tag_builder.rb">Turbo::Streams::TagBuilder</a>, you can render `<turbo-stream>` elements in inline controller responses or dedicated templates, invoking the five actions with associated rendering through a simple DSL.
+And using the <a href="https://github.com/hotwired/turbo-rails/blob/main/app/models/turbo/streams/tag_builder.rb">Turbo::Streams::TagBuilder</a>, you can render `<turbo-stream>` elements in inline controller responses or dedicated templates, invoking the eight actions with associated rendering through a simple DSL.

 Turbo itself is completely backend-agnostic, though.
 So we encourage other frameworks in other ecosystems to look at the reference implementation provided for Rails to create their own tight integration.